-Linear Graphs as the name suggests, are graphs with linear relationships between both variables.
+Linear Graph: A Linear Graph is a graphical representation that discusses the relationship between two or more quantities or variables.
 In the case of any two variables, the relation between these two variables can be drawn by constructing the table of values if the rule for that relation is mentioned.
-At least two points coordinates should be known to plot a straight-line graph.
-These points must fit the rule and such graphs when drawn are termed Linear graphs.

-Linear Graphs Definition
+Linear Graph Definition

 A line graph with continuous or unbroken nature is called a linear graph.